jim-b/KMS/README.md

       it a tad slower, but this should have limited or no effect in the KMS, as these calculation will be done infrequently offline.

-Other things to note with this implementation:<br>
+Other things to note with this implementation:
     o If you want to turn DEBUG output off, comment out the following line:
           #define ES_OUTPUT_DEBUG

       from src/utils/log.h __in the ECCSI_SAKKE project and rebuild it__.